 You and your work don’t exist in a vacuum.
 You’re operating at a time in history where the world is more connected than it ever has been before.
 Take advantage of that.
 See what others in your field or your specific discipline are doing.
 See what rules they’re breaking.
 See what work is recognized as groundbreaking and what is simply copying the trends.
 All of these things will help you identify places where you can break the mold and be original in your own work.

-As I’ve mentioned already, it is a good idea to have a sketchbook on hand wherever you go, just in case some incredible new idea strikes you.
-You should regularly perform brain dumps, as Kelly describes – just release everything to paper, so it can stop bouncing around in your head and actually make sense spread out on the page.
+As we mentioned earlier, it's a good idea to have a sketchbook on hand wherever you go, just in case, some incredible new idea strikes you.
+You should regularly perform brain dumps, as Kelly describes—just release everything to paper, so it can stop bouncing around in your head and actually make sense spread out on the page.

 You may always be trying to match your playlist to your mood, but what if you used your audio choices to inform your work, instead?